 Was there ever a realistic chance for an improved or stretched version of the A380?

 We looked at that in 2010.
-We kept looking at new engines, Tim Clark was constantly pressing for it.
+We kept looking at new engines.
+Tim Clark was constantly pressing for it.
 But as we looked at it, it became very expensive and the engine manufacturers were not very keen to help for re-engining at this point.
-GE and Rolls Royce were happily selling engines to the 787 to compete with us, they were not anxious to further improve the A380 at the expense of themselves to compete with themselves.
-There was a lot of dragging of feet with the engine guys, but there was a window when re-engining could have worked.
-After 2010 and before 2016.
+GE and Rolls- Royce were happily selling engines to the 787 to compete with us, they were not anxious to further improve the A380 at the expense of competing with themselves.
+There was a lot of dragging of feet with the engine guys, but there was a window when re-engining could have worked after 2010 and before 2016.
 There was a window of five or six years where we might have gotten it right on re-engining and kept the program going.
 But you still had the problem with the weight of the airplane.

 Was the last idea of offering a slightly improved “A380 plus” ever a realistic option to save the program?

 That wasn’t going to change the direction of the river.
 And the river was flowing downhill.
 That might have slowed things down a bit, but you really needed to get new engines to address the engine problem.
 Cleaning up the wing was a good idea, getting weight out was a good idea.
 But because you missed the design point, the only way you were really going to get to optimize that airplane would have been to come up with the A380-900.
 Because we couldn’t show appreciably better economics than the twins, the market was migrating towards the point-to-point.
 Of course, everybody wants to go point-to-point if there is no economic advantage of going hub-to-hub.
 If the A380 would have done what it was designed for, there wouldn’t have been as much fragmentation.